 Here’s the thing.
 So many women STILL believe that more is always better, so they stress about getting in 60 minute gym workouts.
 If they’re not able to fit in those long ass workouts, they’re beating themselves up, anxious, and forcing themselves eat less to make up for it.

 This is an awful cycle that’s keeping us from reaching our goals.
 What most of us miss is that trying to complete long workouts is actually making us fatter.
-(Join my free challenge to learn what to do instead)
+(That’s why #StressFreeStrength workouts are all 30 min or less!)

 It’s counterintuitive, I know, but this simple shift can be the best thing you can do for your fitness.
 Below are my top two reasons to do a short workout!

 When we have to do a full 60 minutes on the treadmill, it’s nearly impossible to push ourselves to the maximum intensity.
 From the mental standpoint, it’s hard to motivate ourselves to go hard when we know we have to keep on going for another 40 minutes.
 And from the physical standpoint, our bodies can’t go all out for long periods of time.

 So when we work out for long durations, intensity drops significantly.

 On the flip side, when we shorten our workouts, we can work much harder.
 And honestly?
 Intensity is what brings the results.

 When performed correctly, high intensity training majorly increases excess post-exercise oxygen consumption [source].
 This means extra calorie burn even AFTER you finish your workout while your body is making up for all the energy it used during your sweat session.
 Intense training is what gives you the afterburn effect all the online fitness websites reference.

 If you’re like me, you don’t often have time for 60 minute workouts.
 However, a 20 minute workout is super reasonable AND effective.
 If you cram intensity into 20 minutes, you can still get results, because you’re forcing your body to work hard, instead of going through the motions on the elliptical for an hour.